 All code is open source: https://github.com/asapdiscovery/asapdiscovery

-To learn more about Maria’s work, check out her LinkedIn.
+To learn more about Maria’s work, check out her website and LinkedIn.

 Kinase Inhibitor Dorm Room Poster!